atwycodes/js-todo-list/README.md

 * Usage of ES6 Modules
 * Practice usage of SCSS for styling
 * Using localStorage to store tasks between usage sessions (data not wiped on exit)
+* Usage of Constraint Validation API for custom constraint (for already existing projects)

 Tech stack used: